IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 1. Update `ApplicationUri`, `Certificate` and `PrivateKey` in `config_certificates/opc-ua-server.json`.

-2. Copy all configs except `opc-ua-server.json` from `config` to `deployment/config_certificates folder.
+2. Copy all configs except `opc-ua-server.json` from `config` to `deployment/config_certificates folder and run Xrt.
-   Run Xrt with the configuration that sets the security policy and uses X.509 certificates

 ```bash
 cd deployment